opencog/atomspace/opencog/README.md

 the technical issues that arise in managing valuations.

-Most ordinary graph DB's have a concept very similar to Values: they typicallly allow the user to store arbitrary data associated with each vertex or edge of a graph.
+Most ordinary graph DB's have a concept very similar to Values: they typically allow the user to store arbitrary data associated with each vertex or edge of a graph.
 That is, must graph DB's have a key-value DB for each vertex/edge.
 Same idea here.